-Featured in Hornby Magazine
+Featured in Hornby Magazine in April 2014

 Imagine: With wheat and barley growing in the area and stone being quarried locally, traffic for the development of wharves and docks on the river Dee built up.
-A brewery was built by the Astall family near the river, and ĎAstalls Ales' was born which grew to match the Boddingtons Bitter which we actually enjoy today!
-Stone was quarried by another local family the Huxleys who joined with the Astalls to build a canal spur off the Shropshire Union Canal LMS built a connecting arm from Aldford joining the Crewe to Chester at Hargrave Junction which was operated jointly with the Great Western Railway.
-It is Summer 1939 and a race day at Chester, so there's lots of passenger traffic as well as the freight traffic serving the thriving industries.
-The layout is under construction.
-New members always welcome to join the team!
+A brewery was built by the Astall family near the river, and 'Astalls Ales' was born which grew to match the Boddingtons Bitter which we actually enjoy today!
+Stone was quarried by another local family the Huxleys who joined with the Astalls to build a canal spur off the Shropshire Union Canal.
+The LMS railway company built a connecting branch from Aldford, joining the Crewe - Chester line at Hargrave Junction.
+The line was operated jointly with the Great Western Railway.
+It is Summer 1939 and a race day at Chester, so there is passenger traffic as well as the freight traffic serving the thriving industries.